uabrc/uabrc.github.io/docs/uab_cloud/project_space_mgmt.md

 ## Sharing an Instance in a Project Space

-There are a couple of ways to collaborate while using on an `Instance`, this article would focus on some easy-to-use ways to use an `Instance` in a shared project space.
+There are a couple of ways to collaborate while using an `Instance`, this article would focus on some easy-to-use ways to use an `Instance` in a shared project space.

 ### Creating an Image From an Instance Using Snapshots